 Cupcakes in an ATM

 Want some dessert but don’t want to have to wait in line for a tasty treat?
 At Sprinkles Cupcakes, there’s no wait necessary!
-Customers can go straight inside to the bakery or simply get a cupcake from the outdoor cupcake ATM.
+Customers can go straight inside to the bakery or simply get a cupcake from the outdoor cupcake vending machine.

 Next door, Sprinkles recently opened up a matching ice cream shop with similar flavors of gourmet ice cream to complement a tasty cupcake.
 A cupcake is four dollars, and I can’t quite remember how much the ice cream was because I was more focused on eating it.
 One cupcake and you’ll be hooked!
 Might as well grab the ice cream to go with.